 Yes, the district highly recommends students explore a broad range of experiences and interests during their high school years.
-There is ample opportunity with their 32 possible course selections to complete a major and participate in other areas of interests.
+There is ample opportunity to complete a major and participate in other areas of interests.

 Where can I find out more?